customerio/customerio-reactnative/docs/dev-notes/mbl-2232-rn-lifecycle-producer.md

 validation for this producer must include that exact stacked change.
 This ticket does not duplicate or partially port MBL-2278's normalization work.

+The real `example/ios/SampleApp.xcodeproj` is generated and untracked.
+A reviewer with an existing local project must remove and regenerate it from `SampleApp.xcodeproj.tracked` before building, so stale local project wiring cannot omit the four fixture sources.

 ## Evidence boundary

 The checked-in example at the contract's audited standalone repository commit resolves